 Spreading on a Screen to Naturally Air Dry

 A perforated screen can also be used as a drying platform instead of hanging the stems.
 A screen is is better than laying things out on a newspaper or drop cloth since the air can circulate all around for better drying and less risk of rot or mildew.
 Perforated screens can be very handy when you have something to fragile to hang.
 It’s also handy for drying petals off stem or herbs that might crumble off the stem if handing to dry.
 I’ve sometimes my mesh laundry drying screen for seed pods, too.
 Shhh…

 Accelerated Air Drying (Dehydrating)

 Chemical desiccants, such as silica gel, can be used to dehydrate flowers in a closed air-tight container.
 It’s quicker than conventional air drying and slower than a dehydrator (unless you microwave the silica).
 The main appeal is that, if done carefully, the dried flowers are beautifully vibrant, well-shaped, and thoroughly dried.
-This could be a great feature if you are preserving something extra special.
+This could be especially nice if you’re preserving something extra special.
 I haven’t used this method personally, but here is a thorough guide with visuals for drying flowers with silica gel.

-Silica gel is expensive to buy and it would take you a very long time of saving little packets from packages to have enough (although they’re great for repurposing elsewhere – I use them with my camera gear, my stored seeds, old photos and collectables, stored documents, and such ).
-On the positive side, once you’ve made the investment, it can be dried and reused over and over again.
-Silica gel itself isn’t toxic, but it is an inhalation hazard so PPE is required during use.
+Silica gel is expensive and it would take a very long time saving little packets from packages to have enough (although those are great for repurposing elsewhere – I use them with camera gear, stored seeds, old photos, collectables, documents, and more).
+On the positive side, once you’ve made the investment, it can be reused over and over again.
+Silica gel may not be toxic, but it is an inhalation hazard, so PPE is required during use.
 Some gels have toxic additives, so buyer and user beware.